IBM quantum computer simulating a 12635-atom protein is fake, useless.

 Quantum mechanics, which can solve only Schrodinger equation for one-electron hydrogen atom, cannot deal with multi-electron atoms.

-This-p.1-2nd-last-paragraph says -- Quantum mechanics impractical
+This or this-p.1-2nd-last-paragraph says -- Quantum mechanics impractical

 "QM (= quantum mechanical ) methods apply the laws of QM to approximate the wave function and to solve the Schrödinger equation.
 However, the Schrödinger equation cannot actually be solved for any but a one-electron system (the hydrogen atom), and approximations need to be made ( This-p.4-left-last-paragraph )".

-This-4th-last-paragraph says -- No quantum drug discovery
+This or this-4th-last-paragraph says -- No quantum drug discovery

 "For systems larger than a few particles, this becomes impossible really really quickly....
 But even now, the strongest of computers, cannot analyze quantum systems larger than a few dozen atoms."